 Continue reading “Carb Tolerance Part 2”

 Implement lifetime strategies for diet success.

 Good old meal plans … I’ve almost forgot about them, but whenever I browse a fitness magazine, they catch my attention.
 Out of curiosity I start reading them and I am always amused about them: if it is a meal plan in a men’s magazine, you feel taken back to the old bro science ages of chicken breast, white rice and steamed brokkoli.
 If it is a meal plan for women, I see plenty of smoothie bowls, porridge, pasta and woefully low amounts of protein.
 I mean I get it, meal plans seem to be an easy solution for weight loss, but I think you can do better!

 Picking cherries for science.

 It’s hard for me to realise, but it’s 2018 and people are still afraid of saturated fat in their diet.
 But recently I had a “discussion” with a nutritionist and it showed me that recent efforts in debunking the myth of saturated fats increasing your blood cholesterol level and therefore killing you, were fruitless.
-Even worse, a discussion quickly turns into a religious battle, where any counterarguments are quickly turned aside with the accusation of “cherry-picking” studies, leaving my wondering if they even wonder if they are the ones cherry-picking.
-So, let’s take a closer look on this highly controversial topic and let the cherry-picking begin 😉 !
-Continue reading “What About Saturated Fats?”
+Even worse, a discussion quickly turns into a religious battle, where any counterarguments are quickly turned aside with the accusation of “cherry-picking” studies, leaving me wondering if they even think about it if they are the ones cherry-picking.
+So, let’s take a closer look on this highly controversial topic and let the picking begin 😉 !